Showmax/showmax-nginx-sso-cookie-auth/README.md

 # ShowMax SSO cookie nginx module

 This is a LUA module for `nginx` which will verify authentication cookie presented in requests.
 If cookie is missing or is invalid, it will send a redirect to SSO (single-sign-on) service.
+It is available as Debian package in our repository as `showmax-nginx-sso-cookie-auth`.

 It caters for domain it is running, so no configuration is necessary.
 Use is thus super simple, this is example of grafana service:
 ```